-If we know the edge length i.e. “a”, then we can find also find the surface area of the cube.
+If we know the edge length i.e. “a”, then we can find the volume of the cube.
 Let us learn how to find the volume of any cubical structure.

-where ‘a’ is the length the side of cube or edges.
+Where ‘a’ is the length of the side of the cube or edges.